JacksonGlass04/XPS-ACE/README.md

 In the event that this region selection is not optimal, we allow the user to manually override with their own choice of background region.

 To turn these sets of endpoints in to error bars, we must calculate the area between the spectrum and background for each choice of background, saving the area to an array.
-We take the 1-sigma region of this area distribution for each element, and compute the extremal atomic percent with the remaining values.
+We take the 1-sigma region of this area distribution for each element and compute the extremal atomic percent with the remaining values.
 The minimum-% error bar is found by minimizing the area of element X, while maximizing all other element areas.
 A similar process is done for the maximum-% error bar.

 ## TROUBLE SHOOTING GUIDE / POTENTIAL ERRORS